joshbeaman/GPTJosh/README.md

 # GPT Josh READ<>ME

-This app uses Anthropic ChatBot API to communicate from Server to Client
+This app uses Anthropic ChatBot API to communicate from Server to Client.
+See below for video demonstration.

 ## To Run app: